What Services are Available on Atiu?

 Guests of Atiu Villas

-Note that guests of Atiu Villas have a pantry and fridge stocked with a variety of food and drink, most of which are at a similar price as what you’ll find at the convenience stores.
-They provide a stock list with prices and to mark off what you have used.
+Note that guests of Atiu Villas have a pantry and fridge stocked with a variety of food and drink, most of which are at a similar price to what you’ll find at the convenience stores.
+They provide a stock list with prices, and to mark off what you have used, just pay on departure.

 While we always recommend having all the medication you need with you for your stay in the Cook Islands (see What to Medication to Pack in Your First Aid Kit for the Cook Islands for advice), we especially recommend bringing even light medications (such as painkillers), hayfever medication, baby products, hygiene products and sun protection to Atiu.